 Ayahausca, as defined in this study is a hallucinogenic drink.
-It has also been called yage, or yaje, in Colombia, ayahuasca in Ecuador and Peru (Inca "vine of the dead, vine of the souls," aya means in Quechua "spirit," "ancestor," "dead person," while huasca means of potential admixture plants resulting in a drink that contains the powerful hallucinogenic alkaloids harmaline, harmine, d-tetrahydroharmine, and often N,Ndimethyltryptamine.
+It has also been called yage, or yaje, in Colombia, ayahuasca in Ecuador and Peru (Inca "vine of the dead, vine of the souls," aya means in Quechua "spirit," "ancestor," "dead person," while huasca means "vine," "rope") caapi or daime in Brazil, it is prepared from segments of the vine Banisteriopsis Caapi.
+Sections of vine are boiled with leaves from any of a large number of potential admixture plants resulting in a drink that contains the powerful hallucinogenic alkaloids harmaline, harmine, d-tetrahydroharmine, and often N,N-dimethyltryptamine.
 Traditional use considers it a medicine and it has been used traditionally for millennia with intent to enter the sacred supernatural world, to heal, divine, and worship.